EmanueleLM/DeepNet/README.md

 -L1,L2,CrossEntropy losses and derivatives.

--sigmoid, relu, leakyrelu, tanh activations and derivatives (easy to extend at your own)
+-sigmoid, relu, leakyrelu, tanh, linear activations and derivatives (easy to extend at your own)

 -tested with 8x8/28x28 handrwritten digits in scikit-learn (few optimizations and hyperparameter tuning, 98%/95% accuracy reached)